On This Page[Hide][Show]

-You had the foresight to purchase long-term disability insurance benefits to replace your lost income should you become disabled.
-You’ve consistently paid your disability insurance premiums month after month.
-Now, you cannot work due to a disabling illness or injury, and the last thing you ever imagined is that the insurance company you’ve been paying would refuse to hold up their end of the bargain.
+You had the foresight to purchase long-term disability insurance benefits to replace your lost income if you became disabled.
+You’ve been paying your disability insurance premiums consistently, month after month.
+Now you’re unable to work because of a disabling illness or injury, and the last thing you expected was that the insurance company you’ve been paying would refuse to honor its end of the bargain.

 Top Reasons Why Unum Denies Long-Term Disability Claims